yodertv/Reminders/doc/README.md

 - DB depends on MongoLab for production and local mongodb for dev.

 #Backlog:
 - Dynamically provision new users.
+This is hard in the cloud.
+Need a level of service that allows creation of new DBs.
 - Display helpful message on empty todo or history lists.
 - Add build for 127.0.0.1.
 - Display mongodb host as wells as registered DB on welcome screen.